-While at Queen’s University he was a gold medalist and he was on the university wrestling team.
-He was one of the founders of the Queen’s Summer School Journal and he was also an associate editor and the first business manager of the Journal.
-He graduated from M.D.,C.M from Queen’s University in 1932.
-Dr. Glen interned at Oshawa General Hospital and returned to Saskatchewan to practice medicine.
+While at Queen’s University Dr. Glen was a gold medalist and he was on the university wrestling team.
+He was one of the founders of the Queen’s Summer School Journal and he was also an associate editor and the first business manager of the journal.
+Dr. Glen graduated M.D.,C.M from Queen’s University in 1932.
+He interned at Oshawa General Hospital and returned to Saskatchewan to practice medicine.

 Dr. and Mrs. Glen resided in Saskatchewan from 1933-1946 and Dr. Glen practiced medicine in Bursie, Central Bute and Shaunavon, Saskatchewan before moving to Chatham in 1946.
 Dr. and Mrs. Glen resided on Victoria Ave., in Chatham and Dr. Glen was held in high regard as a physician.

-Dr. Glen was involved with the Chatham Kiwanis Club, and served as president for a term.
+Dr. Glen was involved with the Chatham Kiwanis Club and he served as President for a term.
 Dr. Glen was a Master Mason and an elder of the First Presbyterian Church.
 He enjoyed playing bridge and golf.

-*Dr. George Ralph Walker also appears on the Chatham-Kent Physician Tribute website.
+*Dr. Glen’s daughter Joyce married Dr. George Ralph Walker.
+Dr. Walker also appears on the Chatham-Kent Physician Tribute website.